• Skip to main content

 The one exception was a friend who had dropped out of church-ministry at age 56.
 He said, “For 16 years I ignored taking extended time away.
 I think if I’d taken regular time away, I’d still be in ministry.”

-I’ve been at New Song over 20 years now, and I’m pretty sure I would have gone somewhere else or done something else if I hadn’t begun taking an annual summer break.
+I’ve been at New Song over 30 years now, and I’m pretty sure I would have gone somewhere else or done something else if I hadn’t begun taking an annual summer break.

 Yes, these guys all have competent back-up.
 But if you’re carrying the spiritual weight of your church plus preaching over 40 times a year, you need a break as well.
 And I don’t mean a vacation.
 You need that too.
-I’m talking about a break.
+I’m talking about a summer break.

 Every preaching pastor needs time away to recharge.
 No one can preach well from an empty bucket.
 But the real reason to get away isn’t to skip a few weeks of message preparation.
 The real reason is because of the weight of ministry – the spiritual weight of the cares of all the people you shepherd.